-But whereas the Christian reboot is as fallacious as it is craven, Al-Amiri’s argument for theistic fidelity was perfectly valid.
+But unlike its craven and fallacious Christian reboot, Al-Amiri’s argument for theistic fidelity was perfectly valid.

 For Muslims, God is 100% committed to customer excruciation.
 If you denialize that, you’re in store for an adventure in the receiving end of sadism that will make Abu Ghraib under Saddam look like Abu Ghraib under American occupation.

 By comparison, the Bible’s attempts at eschatological blackmail “read like something written by a Batman villain’s intern,” as Megan McArdle might say.